radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 ![manage group members](Media/Image3.1.jpg)

-Figure 51: Manage Group Members

 #### Managing Dynamic Members

 >[!warning]
->It is generally advised to assign only local (in a RadiantOne Universal Directory store) user accounts to delegated admin roles.
+>It is generally advised to assign only local (in a RadiantOne Directory store) user accounts to delegated admin roles.
 Although you can assign any user in the RadiantOne namespace to a delegated admin role, use caution with this approach because if the backend isn’t accessible, then the user login to the Control Panel will fail and the user will not be able to administer RadiantOne.
 Also, performance can be degraded because RadiantOne must delegate the bind (authentication) to the backend instead of processing it locally.

 1. Log into the Main Control Panel as the super user and click on the Directory Browser tab.